navinrahim/RoboND-Kinematics-Project/writeup_template.md

 - **Inverse Orientation Kinematics** - how to adjust to an orientation after reaching a specified point

 ##### Inverse Position Kinematics
-This problem involves using the first three joint angles to reach the target position.
+This problem involves using the first three joint angles - theta1, theta2, theta3 - to reach the target position.

+**`theta1`** - This can be obtained by having a top down look at the robot as shown in the figure below.
+![top down view for theta1][theta1]
 ![alt text][image2]

 ### Project Implementation